UPCOMING CLASSEs, WORKSHOPS, and events

 What to Expect

 Our instructor will give a demo and then help you create your own pot on the wheel.
 Let yourself be a beginner or dust off those old skills, all skill levels are welcome.
 We can’t guarantee a masterpiece on your first try but rest assured you’ll have fun with a friend whether you end up with an ash tray or the holy grail.
-After your class your work will be glazed, fired, and ready for pick up within a few weeks.
+After your class your work will be glazed, fired, and ready for pick up within 2-4 weeks.

-one AFTERNOON / night on the wheel
+one AFTERNOON / ONE night on the wheel

-Instructors: Kelly Brothers | Forrest Middelton | Lara Birchler | Heather Fordham
+Instructors: Kelly Brothers | Forrest Middelton | Lara Birchler | Heather Fordham | Lily Hourigan

-Cost: $53
+Cost: $54

 Skill Level: All levels, great for beginners.